base/base/docs/specs/experimental/alligator.md

 #### `delegates`

-Retrieves the delegations of a given user address.
+Retrieves the delegations of a given user address, sorted in descending order by voting power.
 This function is intended to be used by the `GovernanceToken` contract to maximize for backwards compatibility.

 ```solidity
 function delegates(address _account) external view returns (Delegation[] memory)